roneckenbach/BTC-Price-Movement/READme.md

 ```bash
 mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./mlruns --host 127.0.0.1 --port 8080
 ```
+The dashboard can be opened by following the link in the terminal or via the local host in the browser.
-When running the main.ipynb, a new experiment is created before the training process.
+When running the main.ipynb, a new experiment is created before the training process starts.
 The code contains the code for logging all relevant metrics for each run.